Baby turtles can be tricky to take care of. This is what you need to know about baby red-eared slider care.

 If the shell has white markings or a “dust-like” white substance encased all around its shell, it could be a sign that the turtle has been sitting in hard-water for too long.

 Lastly, if at all possible, make sure that it is able to swim properly.
-If the turtle has a respiratory infection, it won’t be able to dive down into the water, and instead will only be able to float.
+If the turtle has a respiratory infection, it won’t be able to dive down into the water and instead will only be able to float.

-Thus, it is crucial that you try to stack the deck in your odds as much as possible, by making sure that your red eared slider baby is already healthy to begin with.
+Thus, it is crucial that you try to stack the deck in your odds as much as possible, by making sure that your red-eared slider baby is already healthy, to begin with.

-What To Feed A Red Eared Slider Baby
+What to Feed a Red-Eared Slider Baby

-A baby red eared slider’s appetite is voracious.
+A baby red-eared slider’s appetite is voracious.